reactjs/react.dev/content/tutorial/tutorial.md

 // var newPlayer = {...player, score: 2};
 ```

-The end result is the same but by not mutating (or changing the underlying data) directly, our component and overall application performance improves.
+The end result is the same but by not mutating (or changing the underlying data) directly, we gain several benefits described below.

-#### Why We Use Immutability in this Tutorial
+#### Making Complex Features Simple

 Immutability makes complex features much easier to implement.
 Later in this tutorial, we will implement a feature that allows us to review the tic-tac-toe game's history.
 Avoiding direct data mutation allows us to keep previous versions of the game's history.

 #### Detecting Changes

-Detecting changes in mutable objects is complex because they are modified directly.
+Detecting changes in mutable objects is difficult because they are modified directly.
 This detection requires the mutable object to be compared to previous copies of itself and the entire object tree to be traversed.

 Detecting changes in immutable objects is considerably easier.
 If the immutable object that is being referenced is different than the previous one, then the object has changed.